 - Pipeline: Signed/LOI deals with fleets, logistics, or city operators.

-- Show how money flows: Output a page with clear unit economics.
-What’s your payback period per site, ARPU, utilization break-even, expected lifetime margin, customer acquisition cost?
+- Show how money flows: output a page with clear unit economics.
+State your payback period per site, ARPU (average revenue per user), utilization break-even, expected lifetime margin, and customer acquisition cost.

 - CAPEX/OPEX realities: Don’t hide that infra is expensive—make your capital efficiency and scaling plan the star.